MAOK-Yongsuk/Hackathon_Intent-Classification-and-Slot-Filling/README.md

 Slot-Filling : No. 18 --->  private_score 0.93226 💚

-#1 in for Incubation League Reward --> 2500 THB
+#1 for Incubation League Reward --> 2500 THB